Art in the Parks: UNIQLO Park Expressions Grant Art Exhibit: 2018 - 2019

 Herbert Von King

 Roberto Visani is a multi-media artist residing in Brooklyn.
-He has exhibited his work widely in the United States and internationally.
+He has exhibited his work widely in the U.S., London, and Ghana.
 He is a former NYFA Artist Fellow in Sculpture and Fulbright fellow to Ghana.
 Visani is an associate professor at the City University of New York where he has taught since 2004.

 Karla & James Murray, Mom-and-Pops of the L.E.S.